telerik/ajax-docs/controls/scheduler/accessibility-and-internationalization/translating-strings.md

 ![localization](images/scheduler_localization.png)

->note This technique is useful when customizing some of the messages of a particular instance.
+>tip This technique is useful when customizing some of the messages of a particular instance.
 The messages are not shared between scheduler instances.A complete translation using this approach is not appropriate.
 >